-It is proposed that 15 mm juvenile abalone (spat) will be acquired from the established DBA hatchery in Doringbaai or from Abagold in Hermanus.
-These will be grown in the existing farm tanks on site for a period of approximately 6-8 months to a size of 3-40 mm before being released into the nearby ocean for ranching purposes.
+It is proposed that 30-50 mm juvenile abalone (spat) will be acquired from the established DBA hatchery in Doringbaai or from HIK Abalone in Hermanus.
 At the stage of release, abalone would be approximately 15 months old assuming it takes 6 months for an abalone to reach 12.7 mm and a further 9 months to reach 30 mm (see Dlaza 2006).
 Abalone will then be grown in situ for a further 4-5 years until they reach a harvestable size of approximately 150 mm shell width.
-Approximately one million 15 mm spat are to be acquired per annum that are assumed to have a mortality rate of 2% per annum during the initial land-based rearing phase, resulting in approximately 977 500 animals being introduced initially per annum for ranching.
+Approximately one million spat are to be acquired per annum that are assumed to have a mortality rate of 2% per annum during the initial land-based rearing phase, resulting in approximately 977 500 animals being introduced initially per annum for ranching.
 Available data suggests that mortality rates will increase sharply after the animals are released into the sea in the initial phases of seeding but will decline again with time.
 A conservative average ranching mortality rate of 70% has been assumed by Sustainable Environmental Aquaculture Services (Pty) Ltd (SEAS) for the period between release and harvest.
 This means that for the most part approximately 293 250 abalone of harvestable size will remain after a 4-5 year period.
 There is insufficient evidence available at this stage to refine this estimate.
 However, intensive monitoring of sites where seeding is to take place during the pilot phase of the project will be used to refine this estimate in future.

-6.8.5 Intended destination
+6.8.5 INTENDED DESTINATION

-DBA has existing sales agreements with Abagold and HIK Abalone at present.
-These companies have well established processing and canning factories for abalone products and have good connections with established Asian market channels.
+MC ranching does not yet have sales agreements with abalone marketers, but there are several South African companies including DBA, Abagold and HIK abalone with well-established processing and canning factories for abalone products and have good connections with established Asian market channels.
 The majority of abalone harvested is therefore destined for Asia and for the most part it appears that the product will be sold live or in canned and dried forms.